project-oak/oak/experimental/offline_attestation/README.md

 attestation report that is always accepted by the client.

-For more realistic implementations that support load-balancing a key-provisioning mechanism is required to ensure all instances of the server have access to the private key.
+For more realistic implementations that support load-balancing a key-provisioning mechanism is required to ensure that all instances of the server have access to the private key.
 This could be done in two ways:

 - A separate key management server (KMS): The KMS would generate the key-pair and attestation report.
 When a server instance starts up it sets up a